rockettheme/docs/Docs/joomla/start/INDEX.md

 What is Joomla?
 ===
 Joomla is an open source platform on which Web sites and applications can be created.
-It's a content management system (CMS) which connects your site to a MySQLi, MySQL, or PostgreSQL database in order to make content management and delivery easier on both the site manager and visitor.
+It is a content management system (CMS) which connects your site to a MySQLi, MySQL, or PostgreSQL database in order to make content management and delivery easier on both the site manager and visitor.

 Joomla's primary focus has been on usability and extensibility since its initial release in 2005.
-It's because of this that the project has been the recipient of numerous awards, including being a three-time recipient of the PACKT Open Source Content Management System Award.
+It is because of this that the project has been the recipient of numerous awards, including being a three-time recipient of the PACKT Open Source Content Management System Award.

 Joomla is a completely free open source solution available to anyone and everyone with a desire to build dynamic and robust sites for a variety of purposes.
 Joomla has been utilized by some of the Web's most recognizable brands including Harvard, iHop, and MTV.
-It's capable of carrying out tasks ranging from corporate websites and blogs to social networks and e-commerce.
+It is capable of carrying out tasks ranging from corporate websites and blogs to social networks and e-commerce.

 Joomla is backed by a large and active developer community.
 With thousands of unique and useful extensions and templates available, it is presently one of the largest single site building platforms available.
-It's this incredible community effort that makes Joomla a great choice for developers searching for a single platform with which they can receive active support from their peers.
+It is this incredible community effort that makes Joomla a great choice for developers searching for a single platform with which they can receive active support from their peers.

-It's important to think of Joomla not as a limited platform on which a specific type of site is built, but a robust set of tools that makes it possible to connect visitors to data in a variety of ways.
+it is important to think of Joomla not as a limited platform on which a specific type of site is built, but a robust set of tools that makes it possible to connect visitors to data in a variety of ways.
 Joomla's extensive set of integrated technologies empowers site managers and developers to innovate well beyond the bounds of a simple website.

 You can find out more about Joomla! by visiting [Joomla.org](http://www.joomla.org/).